pingel-org/axle/axle-docs/src/main/mdoc/RoadMap.md

 * Changes in `axle.game` to provide `Generator` where needed, and return a `ConditionalProbabilityTable0`
 * Redo `axle.stats`
   * `ProbabilityModel` typeclass (refactored from `Distribution`)
+  * Implicitly conjurable `cats.Monad` from a `ProbabilityModel`, which supports for comprehensions via cats syntax support
   * `Variable` instead of `RandomVariable`
   * remove `Bayes`
 * Replace `axle.agebra.Zero` with `spire.algebra.AdditiveMonoid.zero`